Cart 0

 The Insurance Policy with Mother Nature Blend

-A blend of warm & cool-season plant species provides an insurance policy with Mother Nature.
-The result is a high-yielding, high-quality livestock feed - all while improving soil health & reducing input costs.
+The result is a high-yielding, high-quality livestock feed - all while improving soil health, lowering input costs, and reducing farm risk.

 To learn more about the benefits of having C4 plants & C3 plants in the blend, click here.